Policies and Procedures

 Pace of play is an issue at all levels of competition and needs to be enforced to maintain good relationships with our host courses and to prepare players for what they will most certainly experience in higher levels of competition.

-Rule 6-7 states, in part: "The player shall play without undue delay and in accordance with any pace of play guidelines which may be laid down by the Committee."
+Rule 5.6b states a round of golf is meant to be played at a prompt pace.
+The player shall play without undue delay and in accordance with any pace of play guidelines which may be laid down by the Committee."
 The following pace of play guidelines have been adopted:

 Group Type Round Nine 3 holes Par 3 Par 4 Par 5 +